verifast/verifast/README.txt

 How to build
 ------------

-See the appropriate README.xyz.txt file for your platform.
+See the appropriate README.xyz.md file for your platform.

 Commit guidelines
 -----------------